During these difficult and uncertain times, psychotherapy and mental health services are more important and more in-demand than ever.

 Different CPT Codes for Psychotherapy Services Rendered

 Each CPT code describes a specific medical, diagnostic, or surgical procedure or service.
-These codes were created by the AMA to reflect the service rendered by the provider.
+The AMA created these codes to reflect the service rendered by the provider.
 In choosing a CPT code, the medical coder must select the code that best reflects the service rendered by the healthcare professional.

 Below we look at three CPT codes in detail to better understand the requirements of performing and documenting certain psychotherapy services.